MiKoMW/Dialmturk/README.md

 # Dialmturk

-A toolkit to create, depoly and proof Amazon Mturk Hits for Dialogue Systems.
+A toolkit to create, deploy and proof Amazon Mturk Hits for Dialogue Tasks.